 Then you have a really delicious honey mustard sauce that you will have to restrain yourself from licking off the spoon.
 Set it aside and try to forget about it for a minute.

-Start preheating the oven to 350 degrees.
-Also, prep a casserole dish by coating it with some non-stick spray.
+You’ll want four thick-cut bone-in pork chops for this recipe.
+Try to get pork chops that are 3/4 to 1-inch thick.
+The pork chops I used today are about ¾-inch thick.
+Preheat the oven to 350ºF.
 Use a paper towel to dry off the surface of the chops (this helps them sear better), then season each side with a pinch of salt and some freshly cracked pepper.

 Heat one Tbsp cooking oil in a heavy skillet over medium-high heat.
 Make sure the skillet and oil are very hot, then add two chops at a time and cook until golden brown on each side (about 3 minutes per side).
 If it’s taking longer than about 3 minutes to get a nice brown color, make sure you reduce the baking time to compensate because the pork chops will already be more cooked when they go into the oven.

 After browning the chops, place them into a casserole dish (it’s okay if they overlap just a little).
 Smear the honey mustard sauce over both sides of the pork chops.
 Bake in the preheated oven for 20-30 minutes, or until they reach an internal temperature of 145ºF (about 20 min for ¾-inch thick, or closer to 30 for 1-inch thick chops).

 Finish them off with just a few minutes under the broiler for maximum browning action (I did not move the oven rack, I simply switched the setting from bake to broil and kept an eye on them).